codingmemories/vanilla-weather-app/README.md

 * Displays real-time weather information
 * Allows users to search for weather conditions in different cities
 * Shows temperature, humidity, wind speed, and other details

+## API Reference
+Here is a link to the [OpenWeatherMap API](https://openweathermap.org/api) which was used to make API calls.

+## Usage
+Once the app is running, simply enter the name of the city you want to check the weather for in the search bar and press enter.
+The app will then display the current weather conditions for that city.